emersunn/fileManager/README.md

 # fileManager
-A basic file/folder manager for bash.
+A basic file/folder manager in bash.
 Proof of concept.
 Probably dangerous.